Directory of U.S. Military Rockets and Missiles

 YMQM-171A

-In U.S. Army service, the operational Broadsword systems (air vehicles to be designated MQM-171A) will be primarily used for RDT&E (Research, Development, Test and Evaluation) of new weapons systems.
+In U.S. Army service, the operational Broadsword systems are primarily used for RDT&E (Research, Development, Test and Evaluation) of new weapons systems.
+DOD nomenclature records also list an MQM-171B with exactly the same description as the -171A.
+It is unclear what the difference is between the MQM-171A and B versions.

 Specifications